Gerre Hancock: Awards and recognition

+Personal life

+In 1961 Hancock married fellow organist Judith Eckerman (1934−2025), with whom he had two daughters.

+He died in Austin on January 21, 2012, at the age of 77.

+Compositions

 His compositions for organ and chorus are widely performed.
 He recorded for Gothic Records, Decca/Argo, Koch International and Priory Records, both as a conductor of The St. Thomas Choir and as a soloist.